Timeseries

 property n_timesteps: int

-Number of time steps in the series.
+The number of time steps in the series.

 Return type